Last updated and effective: February 2024

 10. International transfers

-We share your personal data within Dorchester Collection, which involves transferring your data outside Europe
+We are a global business.
+As such, we share your personal data within Dorchester Collection, which involves transferring your data outside Europe.

 Many of our external third parties are based outside Europe, so your data will be transferred outside Europe when they process it.